Want to Run a 5k - 70 Years Old

 With regards to running on the treadmill: do keep in mind that treadmill running is a little easier than running on the road.

-You do not need a lot of road running.
+You do not need a lot of outside running.
 But I would recommend doing a bit of it when you get closer to your 5k race, so you get a feel for the differences.

 Race Day Advice - Have Fun!